necst/trilli/AE.md

 ### Figure 8.
 Registration accuracy

 This figure evaluate the registration correctness upon the whole 3D image registration step, to align a transformed floating volume with respect to a reference.

 The paper_fig/figure8/data already contains all the material for reproducing the figure.
 Alternatively, the images in data folder needs to be re-created.
 In this latter case, please contact us and we will **privately** send you the dataset.

+Note: build/figure8steps contains 2 different builds.
+One is a simple transformation step, to apply deformation.
+The other is for 3D image registration application

 #### Option 1: Use provided data